We don’t support this browser anymore.

 Investment Philosophy

-Legal & General has become synonymous with passive funds.
-It has around £470bn invested in this part of the business, allowing them to offer a wide range of index-tracking options.
+Legal & General has become synonymous with passive funds and is one of the largest providers of index funds in the UK.
+It has around £482bn invested in this part of the business, allowing it to offer a wide range of index-tracking options.
 It has also built a team of experienced index tracker fund specialists.

-We also admire Legal & General's commitment to encouraging good corporate practices among the companies they invest in.
-They proactively engage with businesses and use proxy voting rights to highlight important matters like environmental, social and governance issues.
+We admire Legal & General's commitment to encouraging good corporate practices among the companies it invests in.
+It proactively engages with businesses and uses proxy voting rights to highlight important matters like environmental, social and governance (ESG) issues.

 Process and Portfolio Construction

-This fund aims to track the performance of the Solactive L&G Enhanced ESG UK Index.
-It's made up of around 340 companies spread across the whole of the UK market, including the consumer staples, financials and energy sectors.
-The fund invests in the same companies as the index, which is known as full replication .
-This helps the fund stay close to the performance of the benchmark.
+This fund aims to track the performance of the Solactive Legal & General Enhanced ESG UK Index.
+It's made up of nearly 300 companies spread across the whole of the UK market, including the consumer staples, financials and energy sectors.
+The fund invests in the same companies as the index and in the same proportion.
+This is known as full replication and helps the fund closely match the performance of the benchmark.

 The fund also adopts a decarbonisation pathway.
 This means it aims to reduce emissions by 50% relative to the unadjusted benchmark as at 2021 and thereafter achieve at least a 7% reduction in carbon emissions per year until 2050.
 The goal is to align the fund with the Paris Agreement, which aims to limit the temperature rise caused by global emissions to 1.5 degrees celsius above pre-industrial times.
 We think this is a positive step overall, but it increases the fund's complexity.